-The University of Wolverhampton is currently working toward putting forward two departments within the Faculty of Education, Health and Well-being (FEHW) for Athena SWAN Silver Departmental Awards.
+The University of Wolverhampton is currently targeting Athena SWAN departmental awards in two institutes within Faculty of Education, Health and Well-being (FEHW) .
 The Institute of Psychology and the Institute of Sport will be trailblazers for the Faculty with other departments expected to follow.

-A Champion has been appointed in each department to lead the work toward submitting for Silver status.
+A Champion in each department has been leading work toward submitting for Athena SWAN Bronze Departmental Awards.
 This involves consulting on, formulating and overseeing the implementation of initiatives for their subject area.
 Champions are joined by colleagues from their own department in forming a joint Faculty Athena SWAN Self-Assessment Team (ASSAT) to drive this process.
 The Faculty ASSAT meets regularly and is alternately chaired by each Departmental Champion.

 Meet the Faculty of Education, Health and Well-being Champions

 Debbie Stevens Gill succeeded Fabio Tartarini and Prof Coral Dando, her predecessors as Athena SWAN Psychology Champion, in 2017.
 Debbie provides a personal introduction and biography below:-